opatiny/octanis-internship-workbook/docs/electronics/pcb/kicad.md

 - always rather __protect to much__ than not enough -> for instance power inputs, protect for inverted inputs
 - __avoid acute angles__, which make acid traps -> acid remains at these places after board finished and slowly eat the copper traces (not so mush this problem anymore).
 Yet other problems could occur with high frequencies signals: reflection -> interferences, magnetic fields induced
 - use the 3D viewer after making the layout to be sure the labels are well visible
+- make thicker wires for power traces, all signal traces can be thin (leds, communication)
+- place capacitors next to the source of the signal you want to filter (inductances as well)
+- try to have no errors at all with the bug checker in the schematic

 ## Creating BOM (bill of materials)